cyberbotics/webots-cloud-simulation-template/README.md

 COPY . $PROJECT_PATH
 ```

-This default Dockerfile is used under the hood by [webots.cloud](webots.cloud) in case no Dockerfile is defined at the root of the repository.
 The following two additional lines allow to compile the controller and the plugin when [webots.cloud](webots.cloud) creates the Docker image.

 ```dockerfile